loh-tar/cpd/README.md

 ### TODO

-  - Add command to view the various log files
   - Improve detection of true target drives
   - BUG: Does not handle filenames with newline
+  - Modify command _show_ to view a specific log file
+  - Modify command _show w_ to take arguments to choose data to display
   - Solution to #6
   - Enhance this list